rat-software/rat-software/backend/classifier/README.md

 ## Set up the app

-- Change config_db.ini to connect the app to the rat database
+- Change /backend/config/config_db.ini/config_db.ini to connect the app to the rat database

 ## Set up the classifier

 To  setup classifiers, you have to use and store information in the rat database.
 The classifier_db_lib provides functions to read search results and their contents for classification purposes.

+You can just open the file /classifiers/classifier_template/classifier_template.py as a template to add your own classifiers.

 Here is an overview of the tables used for classifiers: